 Purdue University awards most of its merit scholarships to qualified first year students based on academic information provided with admission applications that are complete by November 1.

 Purdue colleges, schools, and academic units award a limited number of scholarships with a financial need component.
-To be considered for these scholarships, admitted & continuing students need to complete the Purdue Scholarship Application by February 1, and the Free Application for Federal Student Aid (FAFSA) by March 1.
+To be considered for these scholarships, admitted and continuing students need to complete the HHS/Purdue Scholarship Application and the Free Application for Federal Student Aid (FAFSA) by January 1.

-There are other Purdue scholarships that require a separate application with a February 1 due date.
+There are other Purdue scholarships that require a separate application and have separate deadlines.

 Paying for Purdue